Silverfalls/windows-connect-display/README.md

-# windows-connect-display
+# windows connect display
-A simple VB script to connect to Display
+A simple VB script to connect to a display

+## usage
+widi display_name